 These canal systems were built during a time when the only other way to transport goods was by ships in the sea or by horse and cart.
 When traveling by ocean was not an option the only alternative was the slow transportation afforded by the horse and cart.
 The invention of the canal systems allowed people to create a “highway” of water systems that they could control and that moved much faster than the horse and cart.

 A towpath is a road or trail on the bank of a river, canal or other inland waterway.
-The purpose of a towpath is to allow a land vehicle, beasts of burden such as mules, or a team of human pullers to tow a boat, often a barge.
+The purpose of a towpath is to allow a land vehicle, beasts of burden such as mules, or a team of human pullers to tow a boat.

 The End of Canals